worldinmyfist/JANSEN_MECHANISM/README.md

-# JANSEN_MECHANISM
+# Jansen_Mechanism
-This repo contains code to simulate Jansen mechanism using Newton-Raphson method.
+This repo contains code to simulate Jansen Mechanism (1 leg) using Newton-Raphson method.
+The code can be extended to more legs by synchronising the movement of different legs as per requirement.

 ## HOW TO RUN THE CODE
 Run this command in MATLAB: